When repairing episiotomies or tearing from birth, some providers put in an extra stitch “for daddy,” with painful consequences for women.

 But with the husband stitch, it’s complicated to know what was needed, what was intended, and whether a postpartum body is the subject of a joke or a procedure.

-Whatever it is — an urban legend, a vestige of outdated medical practices, a vanishing rarity — it is a traumatic reality Angela Sanford still lives with.
+Whatever it is — an outdated medical practice and a vanishing rarity — it is a traumatic reality Angela Sanford still lives with.